Nigel Kneale: 1987–1995: Later ITV work

 While recording an audio commentary for that film in 1997, Kneale speculated about a possible Quatermass prequel set in 1930s Germany.
 According to The Independent, Kneale conceived a storyline involving the young Quatermass becoming involved in German rocketry experiments in the 1930s, and helping a young Jewish woman to escape from the country during the 1936 Berlin Olympics.

 1995–2006: Final years

-Kneale was invited to write for the successful American science-fiction series The X-Files (1993–2002), but declined the offer.
+Kneale was invited to write for the successful American science fiction series The X-Files (1993–2002), but declined the offer.
 His final professional work was an episode of the ITV legal drama Kavanagh QC, starring John Thaw.
 Kneale's episode, "Ancient History", was about a Jewish woman who during the Second World War had been subjected to horrific experiments in a concentration camp.

-He continued to appear as an interview subject in various television documentaries, and also recorded further audio commentaries for the release of some of his productions on DVD.
+Kneale continued to appear as an interview subject in various television documentaries, and also recorded further audio commentaries for the release of some of his productions on DVD.
 In 2005, he acted as a consultant when the digital television channel BBC Four produced a live remake of The Quatermass Experiment.
 He lived in Barnes, London, until his death on 29 October 2006 at the age of 84, following a series of small strokes.